JuliaLang/julia/doc/src/manual/arrays.md

  0.656511
 ```

 The resulting array type depends on the types of the computed elements just like [array literals](@ref man-array-literals) do.
-In order to control the
+To control the
 type explicitly, a type can be prepended to the comprehension.
 For example, we could have requested
 the result in single precision by writing: